Tominous/CompactRanks/README.md

 # ShorterRanks
-Makes every Hypixel rank shorter.
+A ChatTriggers module that makes every Hypixel rank shorter.
 (Currently works only in chat)
 https://chattriggers.com/modules/ShorterRanks

 # How to install